YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

-# Logseq Plugin: Weekdays and Weekends
+# Logseq Plugin: Weekdays and Weekends (Templates)

 - Plugin for switching journal templates for weekdays and weekends.